Tinsae-Tadesse/devops-vagrant/README.md

-# 🧰 Hosting a LAMP Stack Website Using Vagrant, Apache2, and vagrant-hostmanager
+# 🧰 Hosting a LAMP (Linux, Apache, MySQL, and PHP) Stack Website Using Vagrant

 ## Overview
-This guide walks you through creating a portable development environment using **Vagrant**, serving a static website via **Apache2**, and managing local DNS entries automatically using the **vagrant-hostmanager** plugin.
-Your website content will be cloned from a **GitHub repository** directly into the VM and served via Apache2.
+This guide walks you through creating a portable LAMP stack development environment using **Vagrant**.
+It provisions separate virtual machines for the web server **(Apache2 + PHP)** and the database **(MySQL)**, with local DNS resolution managed automatically by the **vagrant-hostmanager** plugin.
+Website content is cloned from a **GitHub** repository into the web server VM and served through Apache2 with dynamic PHP processing and database interaction via MySQL.

 ## 📦 Architecture Overview
 - [ ] Web VM (Apache + PHP):